 These Disneyland candy canes, if you haven't guessed already, are a big deal.
 These are the steps you should follow to get your hands on one of these delicious candy canes:

-You will wait in line for a wristband that each person in your party will get that will include a return time.
-If you’re lucky enough to be near the front, you might be able to pick up your candy cane right away.
+- You will wait in line for a wristband (this year likely the line will be to join the mobile pick up queue) that each person in your party will get that will include a return time.
+If you're lucky enough to be near the front, you might be able to pick up your candy cane right away.
 Remember: only one candy cane/wristband per person in your group.
-You also won’t be allowed to save spots for other people in your group in this line.
+You also won't be allowed to save spots for other people in your group in this line.

 For more information on Disneyland Christmas Candy Canes you can call the Disneyland candy information phone line here: (714) 781-0112.